The Elizabeth Garrett Mentoring Programme

 Participants joining the scheme are making a commitment to dedicate time to their mentoring partnership.
 The exact nature of this will be subject to agreement between the partners in each mentoring relationship.
 As a guide, we suggest that partnerships have four 90 minute meetings during the year (or equivalent).
 However, partners may agree to other arrangements and may choose to change this agreement during the life of the partnership.

-After the closing date mentee applications will be reviewed by a selection panel which will include the Principal and Dean of Arts (as the University’s Athena SWAN lead).
+After the closing date mentee applications will be reviewed by a selection panel which will include the Principal and AVP Diversity (as the University’s Athena SWAN lead).
 This panel will agree the selection of mentee applicants to go forward for matching into mentoring partnerships.
 The intention is that there will be at least one mentee per school, but this will be subject to applicant numbers, suitability and distribution across Schools.

-All mentee applicants will be notified of the outcome by email, and unsuccessful applicants will be offered a place on a specially developed career planning workshop.
+All mentee applicants will be notified of the outcome by email.

 The matching of selected applicants with mentors will take into consideration the compatibility of partners based on individual objectives and background, as well as any stated partner preferences.